Taravatsh/bike-sharing/README.md

 ![Checkout times by gender](Resources/Checkout_Time_by_Gender.png)

 The graph displayed above, illustrates the length of time that bikes are checked out for each gender.
-The checked out times that is broken down by each gender is approximately equivalent among all the genders where males are making up a greater portion of the bike rentals comparing to other genders.
+The checked out times that are broken down by each gender are approximately equivalent among all the genders where males are making up a greater portion of the bike rentals comparing to other genders.

 ### Trips by Weekday for Each Hour